mitchellhillman/mitchellhillman/README.md

 ### Senior Software Engineer

 #### 🧙‍♂️ About Me
-I'm a dynamic and versatile engineer with a wealth of expertise creating exceptional front-end web applications for an array of incredible companies.
-Having successfully led software teams in a wide range of industries including finance, service, and publishing, I possess a wealth of valuable experience.

-What really fuels my fire is the thrill of pushing boundaries and exploring cutting-edge product ideas.
-I live for the challenge of solving complex problems on an enterprise scale, always striving for perfection in the art of software design.
+As an engineer with a natural inclination for adaptability and versatility, I have a proven track record of leading software teams across diverse industries and technologies.
+Pushing boundaries and venturing into cutting-edge product ideas energizes me.
+I thrive on the challenges presented by tackling enterprise problems while remaining relentlessly committed to excellence in software design.

 🌎 I am located in [Charlottesville, Virginia](https://en.wikipedia.org/wiki/Charlottesville,_Virginia).

-✉️ I can be reached at mitchellhillman@gmail.com
+✉️ I can be reached at mitchellhillman@gmail.com.

 #### Domain Knowledge